-- By direct interaction during the open-desk sessions, every Tuesday morning from 10 to 12, in the lobby of Yersin building. - By submitting short questions through our web site - By collaborating to research projects, which you can submit here: https://c3bi.pasteur.fr/ services/submit-project/
+- By direct interaction during the open-desk sessions, every Tuesday morning from 10 to 12, in the lobby of Yersin building. - By submitting short questions through our web site. - By collaborating to research projects, which you can submit here: Hub portal